smallbing87/Free-Anticheats/README.md

 # Themis
 [Download](https://www.spigotmc.org/resources/themis-anti-cheat-1-17-1-21-bedrock-support-paper-compatibility-free-optimized.90766) / [ProtocolLib](https://github.com/dmulloy2/ProtocolLib) is necessary.
-Use this if you doesn't feel like using any of these above.
+Use this if you don't feel like using any of these above.

 # Medusa
 [Download](https://www.spigotmc.org/resources/medusa-anticheat-lite.83345)